Read time 5 minutes

-You can always manage and control all the features in Outlook, and hence you can also manage the Autocomplete one too.
-You can either enable or disable the Autocomplete feature as per your convenience.
+Outlook provides users with the ability to control its features, including Autocomplete.
+You have the option to enable or disable the Autocomplete feature based on your preferences and convenience.
 To do this, click on the File menu and select the Options to open the Outlook Options dialogue box.
 Now, click on the Mail category and trace the Send Messages section and uncheck the box “Use Auto-Complete List to suggest names when typing in the To, Cc, and Bcc lines.”
 This will disable the Autocomplete feature from your Outlook profile.
 Once done, click on, OK.

 Follow the same process to enable it again.

-If you do not want any of the saved emails in your Autocomplete list anymore and want to start with fresh ones, then you can empty the whole list.
+If you wish to clear your Autocomplete list entirely and start with a fresh slate, you have the option to do so.
 To empty the Autocomplete list, you need to click on the File menu in Outlook, select Options from the list; this will open the Outlook Options dialogue box.

 In the Outlook Options dialogue box, select Mail from the category and locate Send Messages from the category details, and click on the Empty Auto-Complete List.
 As you click on this option, all the Auto-Complete history will be cleared, and you can start from all new emails.
 Click on OK while leaving.